 One thing you may have noticed is all the above flights are all very similar.
 Similar Prices, Same location, Same Tours.
 They even have very similar names for the tours.
 It’s all a bit closed market.
 There is little to recommend between the companies.
 And that’s no bad thing really the tours on offer are really incredible.

 But FLYNYON is a little bit different.
 Actually a lot different.
-They are the only company that makes door optional!
-Now if the thought of having no doors, part dangling hundreds of feet above the Hudson leaves you in a cold sweat then maybe give this option a miss.
+They are the only company that makes doors optional!
+Now if the thought of having no doors, and dangling hundreds of feet above the Hudson leaves you in a cold sweat then maybe give this option a miss.
 Why No doors?
-For one it’s a real thrill a proper adrenaline ride.
+For one it’s a real thrill, a proper adrenaline ride.
 For another Those pesky doors really do limit both the view and the photo opportunities.

 Get rid of the doors and you ramp up the fun and get the absolute best photo ops imaginable.
 This really is THE way to see New York!
 Your Instagram will never be the same again!